TruncatedDinoSour/armour/doc/d/keyfile-0.md

 | `uint64_t`      | `size` | The size of the binary blob following. |
 | `uint8_t[size]` | `data` | The encrypted data of the key.         |

-The keys are in order, IDs should be assigned from ID 0, 0 being the key at the beginning of file.
+The keys are in order, IDs should be assigned from ID 0, 0 being the key at the beginning of file, IDs are of type `uint64_t`.

 The encryption of data is discussed below.
 After the blob was encrypted it may be appended to the Keyfile.